GKV vs PKV Lifetime Cost Calculator

 FAQs

-German tax law (§10 EStG) only allows deducting the portion of your PKV premium that covers basic healthcare — roughly 80% of the health premium.
-The remaining 20% (covering extras like single rooms, chief physician treatment) is not tax-deductible.
-Your full Pflege (long-term care) premium is always 100% deductible.
+German tax law (§10 EStG) only permits deducting the part of your PKV premium covering basic statutory-equivalent healthcare — typically around 80% of your health premium.
+The remaining ~20%, which funds extras above the GKV standard (single hospital rooms, free choice of chief physician), is not tax-deductible.
+Your Pflegeversicherung (long-term care insurance) premium is always 100% deductible regardless of insurer.

-The projection models salary growth, PKV premium increases, BBG adjustments (+3%/yr), pension growth (+1.5%/yr), and cold progression (+2%/yr tax threshold scaling).
-PKV premiums compound each year, but tax deductions grow too.
-The crossover point — when GKV becomes cheaper after tax — depends on how fast PKV premiums outpace the growing deduction benefit and the retirement transition.
+The model projects salary growth, annual PKV premium increases, BBG (Beitragsbemessungsgrenze) adjustments, pension growth, and gradual tax bracket movement.
+PKV premiums compound year over year, but so does the tax deduction.
+The crossover point — where GKV becomes cheaper after tax — depends primarily on how fast PKV premiums outpace salary growth and the sharp reduction in subsidy at retirement.